Nursing and Health Sciences Division

 Bachelor of Science in Nursing

-The baccalaureate degree program in nursing at Lewis-Clark State College is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing at Lewis-Clark State is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 The program is approved by the Idaho Board of Nursing.

 Radiographic Science